 Queenstown is a small tourist town, situated down south on the South Island of New Zealand.
-Famous for it’s exceptional ski fields, it is surrounded by mountains and a gorgeous Lake Wakatipu in the middle.
-Anyone that’s been in Queenstown has probably felt that there’s something magical about this town.
-For us the magic lies in its snowy mountain tops, chilled out vibes, Christmas lights and friendly locals but also the feeling of Christmas time back home in Estonia.
+Famous for its exceptional ski fields, it is surrounded by mountains and a gorgeous Lake Wakatipu in the middle.
+Anyone that has been in Queenstown has probably felt that there is something magical about this town.
+For us, the magic lies in its snowy mountain tops, chilled out vibes, Christmas lights and friendly locals but also the feeling of Christmas time back home in Estonia.

 Obviously travelling to new places, we all have different expectations and experiences and thus it’s not easy to make a list of things to do in Queenstown.
 Furthermore, the fact that we have always been in Queenstown during New Zealand winter (June-Aug) makes it even more challenging.
 That said, we will do our best to give you a great overview of this magical town.
 Anyway, lets stop the jibber-jabber, welcome to a week long experience in the “Winter Wonderland” of New Zealand.

 Most importantly – make it into a road-trip

 The best way to travel down to Queenstown is by car.
 We’ve done this trip twice from Christchurch and once from Auckland.
 While it might seem extreme to drive down instead of taking a short flight, it is 110% worth it.
 The scenery that you’ll see along the way is just breathtaking.

 Moreover, the paddocks with hundreds of lambs, cows as well as alluring deer that you’ll see on the roadside farms is what New Zealand is all about.

 Whether you’ll start your road-trip from Auckland or Christchurch, one of the most impressive villages to make a stop along the way is Lake Tekapo.
 This small but extremely scenic village has one of the bluest lakes we’ve seen.